Spectral radius of graphs forbidden $C_7$ or $C_6^{\triangle}$: Acknowledgments

 \section{Acknowledgments}

 Lu Lu was supported by NSFC (No. 12001544) and Natural Science Foundation of Hunan Province (No. 2021JJ40707).
 Yongtao Li is a student under the supervision of Prof. Yuejian Peng, and his work was supported by NSFC (No. 11931002).
+The authors are so grateful to the referees for their valuable comments and corrections which improve the presentation of the paper.

 {

 }